- The cost of a single dental implant ranges from $3,500 to $6,700. Implants for the entire mouth cost between $10,000 and $21,500 per dental arch.

 The costs of a dental implant include the money you’ll pay for the surgical placement of the implant body, abutment, and crown.
 The materials of those influence the price most greatly.

-Below you can find information that will help you guess which of the additional procedures you might need.
+Below you can find information that will help you understand which of the additional procedures you might need.
 These will generate one or two additional expenses, according to the ranges provided.
 The severity of your dental condition will determine the final cost.

 PROCEDURE | AVERAGE COST | COST RANGE |